University of Wisconsin-Parkside

 Rules applied to Therapy Dog visits

-Therapy dogs are only allowed in commons areas/entrances of University building, and possibly in other specified areas (such as a classroom) with advance approval.
+Therapy dogs are only allowed in common areas/entrances of University buildings, and possibly in other specified areas (such as a classroom) with advance approval.

 Therapy dog visits are not allowed in food preparation areas, laboratories, or research areas where the animal is in potential danger of any form of contamination.